JankariTech/blog/src/assets/VueOptionVsCompositionAPI/option-vs-composition-api.md

 I have already created a simple application [Voting Details](https://github.com/SagarGi/OptionsVsCompositionVue).
 We will simply be examining it for the blog.

 ## Play around with `Voting Details`
 I have put this section in this blog since it's better to know some information about what we are building.
-This demo application simply stores the user's details and checks whether a user is eligible to vote are not.
+This demo application simply stores the user's details and checks whether a user is eligible to vote or not.
 I have implemented two separate components but the functionality is the same for both i.e. one with Option API and another with Composition API, and we will go through a bit in brief how we can change the functionality of a component same as in Option API with Composition API.
 >Note: To get the application up and running, make sure [Node.js](https://nodejs.org/en/download) is installed into your system.
 ```console